ashlynstrickland23/Data_Analytics_Portfolio/README.md

 ## About Me

-I’m Ashlyn Strickland, a Data Scientist and Business Intelligence Developer focused on turning raw data into clear, useful reporting solutions.
-I specialize in Power BI dashboards, SQL reporting views, PostgreSQL data modeling, KPI validation, and executive analytics.
-My work combines technical data preparation with visual storytelling to help businesses make smarter data driven decisions.
+I’m Ashlyn Strickland, a Data Scientist and Business Intelligence Developer with a Master’s degree in Data Science and a Certified Data Scientist background.

+I specialize in Power BI dashboard development, SQL reporting views, PostgreSQL data modeling, KPI validation, and executive analytics.
+My work focuses on transforming raw data into clean reporting models, dashboard ready datasets, and clear business insights that help organizations make smarter data driven decisions.

 ---